ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_practicas/23-hello-github-action.md

 Pay special attention to how the tests were written in this example.

-## Video de la clase de PL del curso 2020-04-01 sobre GH Actions
+## Videos de clases relacionadas con las GH Actions

-{% include video provider="youtube" id="xeH67k2Vxl0" %}
+{% include video-youtube.html %}

 ## References